AlexeySergeyev/autoreqs/README.md

 AutoReqs creates a log file named `autoreqs.log` in the project directory.
 The log file contains detailed information about the scanning and comparison processes, including any errors encountered.

 ## Contributing
-Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+Please feel free to fix the repository and submit pull requests.
+For major changes, please open an issue first to discuss what you want to change.

 ## License
 This project is licensed under the MIT License.
 If you have any questions, feel free to contact me.